Looking for a quick and easy Christmas gift for teachers, neighbors, co-workers and more? Look no further!

 With RIGHT SIDES TOGETHER, lay the back of the cozy fabric on top of the front.

-SECURE with pins or clips I LOVE these clips – the time saved is worth the investment! (click here to find them on Amazon – I'll make a few cents if you do but your price will be the same)
+SECURE with pins or clips I LOVE these clips – the time saved is worth the investment! (see my link in the sidebar or at the bottom of this post to find them on Amazon)

 Leave a 3-4 inch opening for turning – I use different color clips to mark the beginning and end of the opening area so I don't get on a roll and miss it.